gwaredd/mgGif/README.md

 # mgGIF
-> A unity library to parse a GIF file and extracts the images
+> A unity library to parse a GIF file and extracts the images, just for fun

 ![Butterfly](https://gwaredd.github.io/mgGif/butterfly.gif)